cloudevents/spec/cloudevents/extensions/authcontext.md

   - `system`: An obscured identity used when a cloud platform or other system service triggers an event.
 Examples include a database record which was deleted based on a TTL.
+  - `unauthenticated`: No credentials were used to authenticate the change that triggered the occurence.
 - Constraints
   - REQUIRED
   - This specification defines the following values, and it is RECOMMENDED that